Economy of Uruguay: Software

 During the last decades the software industry has developed considerably.
 Many start-ups have been very successful, such is the case of PedidosYa and DLocal.
 Uruguay also exports software; the similar geographic longitude to that of the United States makes it attractive for companies to outsource software development to Uruguayan companies.
 Other notable Uruguayan software enterprises are: Genexus, Códigos del Sur, Overactive.

-Mining

-Although this is a sector that does not make substantial contributions to the country's economy, in recent years there has been some activity in gold and cement production, and also in the extraction of granite.

-Artigas Department is well known for its amethyst and agate quartz varieties mining.
-During 2010s 20 thousand tons of minerals were extracted with a value of 9 million US dollars, exported to Germany, United States, Brazil and China.